mdvorak340/ellipsi/README.md

 ### `tag(name, ...children)`

 While the `name` of the tag should be a string, the `children` given to `tag` can be of many different types.
-These types will be handled as such:
+These will be handled as such:

-1.  `string`: Converted to `Text` and attached to the new tag as a child.
+4.  `HTMLElement`: Attached to the new tag as a child.
 2.  `Attr`: Cloned and attached to the new tag as an attribute.
 2.  `EventListener`: Attached to the new tag using `HTMLElement.addEventListener()`.
 3.  `Object`: Parsed as a collection of key/value pairs representing attributes (e.g. `{ id: 'my-id', class: 'my-class' }`).
+1.  `Array`: Flattened and handled as above.
-4.  `HTMLElement`: Attached to the new tag as a child.
+1. All else will be converted to `Text` and attached to the new tag as a child.

 > [!WARNING]
 >